base10/pomodori/doc/notes.md

     - Growl
     - Linux-based
 - As for the notification itself, I want to have subclasses for each type to specify message and title

+## 2013-10-17

+- Brought in associations for event and notification objects
+- Adding notification message and title tests as a start, until I start subclassing
+- Going to start modeling notification strategies